luketwilson76/3D-Unity-Project-Battle-Base-/README.md

 # Ripple
-Ripple is a puzzle/platformer that explores the concept of cause and effect in time travel.
-In this game the player must travel between timelines to solve puzzles and navigate the landscape.
-What you do in the present effects the past.
-Each timeline offers a different perspective to solving puzzles.
+Ripple is a puzzle/platformer that explores the concept of a person's psychology and concept of reality.
+You a test subject for a simulation that creates a world based on the person's neural network.
+In this game you get to experience mind-boggling mechanics that mess with pereception of reality and the laws of physics.